onbjerg/micro-boom/README.md

 - If not set, error is inferred from `res.statusCode`
 - Default to HTTP 500 (also defaults to HTTP 500 if status is < 400)

+> :rotating_light: **TAKE NOTE** :rotating_light:
+> All HTTP 500 errors have their user provided message removed for security reasons.

 **Parameters**

 -   `fn` **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** Async function, your normal `micro` logic.